laktoosivaba/cy/README.md

 struct cy_t* const cy = &cy_udp_posix.base;

 // CREATE PUBLISHERS.
-// To interface with an old node that does not support named topics, put the subject-ID into the topic name;
+// To interface with an old node that does not support named topics, put the subject-ID into the name after @;
-// e.g., `/1234`.
+// e.g., `/@/1234`.
 This will bypass the automatic subject-ID allocation and pin the topic as specified.
 // The last argument is the extent of response messages sent back from the remote subscribers.
 // If no responses are needed or expected, set it to zero.
 // The "_c" suffix at the end of some functions indicates that the function accepts an ordinary C-string